alicht/heroku-deployment/passport2.md

 ### Using `bcrypt`

 - `bcryptjs` is an NPM module that helps us create password hashes to save to our database.
-- Let's check out [the documentation](https://www.npmjs.com/package/bcrypt) to learn how to implement this module.
 - We will implement this together with [passport](https://www.passportjs.org/) to create an authentication strategy for our Express application.

 #### Hashing and salting